ZainNassir/ZainNassir/README.md

 <h3><strong>Aspiring software developer</strong></h3>

 <p>
-I'm a masters student at Queen Mary's University, studying <strong>Computer Science MSc.</strong>
+I'm a master's student at Queen Mary University of London (QMUL), studying <strong>Computer Science MSc.</strong>
 Alongside that, I’m also a flight attendant with British Airways, an airline I’m beyond proud to work for.
 On my coding journey, I’m focused on developing projects that will lead me toward my first developer role.
 </p><br>